wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;The Supreme Reality (<span data-tippy-content="The Supreme Reality.">Parabrahman</span>) may be present in all of us.
 But of what use is it to us?

 **M:**&ensp;You are like a man who says, “I need a place where to keep my things, but of what use is space to me?”, or “I need milk, tea, coffee or soda, but for water I have no use”.
 Don’t you see that the Supreme Reality is what makes everything possible?
 But if you ask of what use is it to you, I must answer, “None”.
 In matters of daily life the knower of the real has no advantage: he may be at a disadvantage rather — beïng free from greed and fear, he does not protect himself.
-The very idea of profit is foreign to him; he abhors accretions; his life is constant divesting oneself, sharing, giving.
+The very idea of profit is foreign to him; he abhors accretions; his life is constant divesting oneself, sharing, giveïng.

 **Q:**&ensp;If there is no advantage in gaining the Supreme, then why take the trouble?